Freedom Train: Execution

 In the view of the Advertising Council, the Freedom Train succeeded, especially through the local rallies and media messages which accompanied it.
 This multifaceted project thus became a model for future efforts in the Cold War.

 Conflict over segregation

 The announcement of the Freedom Train plan on May 22, 1947, provoked spirited commentary on the state of blacks’ freedom in America.
 Black American poet Langston Hughes wrote a critical poem, "Freedom Train", in which he described the train passing through the segregated southern states, where black and white passengers rode in separate cars.
 The poem was famously recorded by Paul Robeson.
-Facing a public relations backlash and seeking to brand the Western Bloc as more free than its counterpart, the Truman administration announced in September 1947 a policy of desegregation for the train, scheduled to depart only two weeks later.
+Facing a public-relations backlash and seeking to brand the Western Bloc as freer than its counterpart, the Truman administration announced in September 1947 a policy of desegregation for the train, scheduled to depart in only two weeks.